How to tell if your Cuban cigars are real or fake

 We brought both boxes back to New York and invited David Diamante, owner of Diamante’s Brooklyn Cigar Lounge, to come and examine the merchandise.

-We have lots of stories about our adventures on the island, which you’ll find here.
+We have lots of stories about our adventures on the island, which you’ll be able to find here.

+Produced by Graham Flanagan.
+Additional camera by Joe Avella, Amanda Macias and Tyler Greenfield.

 Business Insider Emails & Alerts